Jen-Harris/portfolio/README.md

 _*All About Me*_ is an app to help young people with mental ill health transition to adult care by providing them with a simple form that enables them to explain personal details about themselves to avoid repeating distressing memories with multiple clinicians.

 ### Challenge :dizzy:
-Currently young people use a paper form to provide information the their future clinicians.
+Currently young people use a paper form to provide information to their future clinicians.
 We needed to ensure that the app provides a more engaging alternative to the current solution whilst minimising the distress caused with more challenging questions.

 ### Solution :bulb:
 Our aim is to make a user friendly and enjoyable app to enable young people to spend the time required to fill in the details to help them transition smoothly into adult care.